 These products kill the germs that cause bad breath and freshen your breath.
-If bad breath is due to acid reflux, drugs such as H2 blockers, proton pump inhibitors (PPIs) or antacids may also be recommended; examples include Zantac, Prevacid and Mylanta.
+If bad breath is due to GERD, drugs such as H2 blockers, proton pump inhibitors (PPIs) or antacids may also be recommended; examples include Zantac, Prevacid and Mylanta.

 Probiotics: A Different Way To Treat Bad Breath

 Some experts advocate use of probiotics to help clear bad breath, rather than products that are designed to kill bacteria (such as mouthwashes).